Affordable housing in the United States: Subsidized housing

-Various government policies and programs have been put in place to address the causes and effects of affordable housing.
-One such government program is the Section 8 Housing Choice Voucher Program, which the U.S. Department of Housing and Urban Development (HUD) uses to provide rental assistance vouchers to eligible low-income households.
+Various government policies and programs have been put in place to address affordable housing.
+One such program is the Section 8 Housing Choice Voucher Program, which the U.S. Department of Housing and Urban Development (HUD) uses to provide rental assistance vouchers to eligible low-income households.
 The program offers financial aid to households with an annual gross income not surpassing 50% of HUD's median income criteria.
 HUD mandates that 75% of newly enrolled households should fall at or below 30% of the area's median income.
 Eligibility considers various factors such as household income, size, composition, citizenship status, assets, and essential expenses like healthcare and childcare.
 In the United States, the widely accepted standard for identifying households with extremely low incomes is either income at or below the federal poverty guideline or 30% of the area median income (AMI), whichever is higher.

 An empirical research study aimed at gauging the impact of government-subsidized housing in mitigating homelessness concluded that these housing initiatives did not effectively prioritize individuals at the highest risk of experiencing homelessness.
 Consequently, a mere expansion of current housing programs administered by the HUD is unlikely to significantly reduce the homeless population.
 This study published in the Journal of Policy Analysis and Management proposes an adjustment to Section 8 programs.
 It suggests the restructuring of these programs by decreasing subsidies for each income bracket, removing those with relatively higher incomes from the eligibility criteria, and reallocating the resulting savings to provide subsidies to the most economically disadvantaged individuals who face a significantly higher risk of homelessness.

 While subsidized housing is often intended to reduce homelessness, the implementation of surveillance within subsidized housing has been shown to intensify the effects of poverty.
 An analysis based upon in-depth interviews with 67 low-income Black mothers living in subsidized housing in Houston, Texas found that property owners and landlords often disproportionately surveil minority tenants.
 The surveillance that these mothers describe within their residences results in a lack of privacy within the home, increases the likelihood of eviction, and intensifies their financial struggles.